richardltc/boxwallet/README.md

 * Takes you through an initial wizard to ensure your wallet is secure.

-* `boxdivi install` or `boxdivi install` - Installs the official Divi project CLI files, and creates a new wallet.
+* `boxdivi install` - Installs the official Divi project CLI files, and creates a new wallet.

 * `boxdivi dash` - Displays blockchain, syncing, staking and DIVI and AUD/USD/GBP balance info.